-- 1. Identify him/herself to The Department of Academic Support to begin the process of requesting accommodations.
+- 1. Identify him/herself to The Department of Academic Success & Accessibility to begin the process of requesting accommodations.
 The law school is not responsible for identifying students with disabilities or for contacting such students to begin the accommodation request process. - 2.
 Provide documentation which conforms to the law school's guidelines.
 If the student's documentation is insufficient for any reason, the student is responsible for pursuing whatever additional documentation is required and to pay any costs thereof.
-Campbell Law School reserves the right not to provide services or accommodations until all of the documentation specified in the guidelines is provided. - 3.
-Once approved for accommodations, the student must provide the Director with a list of instructors for each semester that accommodations are desired.
+Campbell Law School reserves the right to deny services or accommodations until all of the documentation specified in the guidelines is provided. - 3.
+Once approved for accommodations, the student must provide the Director with a list of instructors for each semester where classroom accommodations are required. - 4.
+The student will respect that the law school utilizes blind grading in most assessments and that anonymity must be preserved.
+The student should not share information related to their accommodations or disability with their course instructor without the permission of the Director of Academic Success and Accessibility.

-Responsibilities of a Student Approved for Testing Accommodations
+Additional Responsibilities of a Student Approved for Testing Accommodations

-Testing accommodations require frequent communication between the student and the Director.
-It is critically important that testing information is shared with the Director in a timely manner.

-A student must request testing accommodations each semester by providing a copy of their exam schedule complete with course name, instructor name, date, and time of exam.
+- 1. The implementation of testing accommodations requires frequent communication between the student and the Director of Academic Success and Accessibility.
+It is critically important that testing information is shared with the Director in a timely manner and at least 48 hours prior to a timed and graded assessment where testing accommodations are requested. - 2.
+A student must request final exam testing accommodations each semester by providing a copy of their exam schedule complete with course name, instructor name, date, and time of exam.
 It is the student's responsibility to make certain their information has been received.
-This information is generally requested at the beginning of November, April, and July for exam periods.
+This information is generally requested at the beginning of October, end of February, and June for these exam periods via email.
+The student will be given a due date for the information.
+Strict compliance with these dates is required.

-Section 4: Documenting a Disability
+Section 4: Documenting Disability